 Phil had left over from a window glazing job of the shed we are in some clear plastic.
 This time it was my turn with the Dremel to cut out the glass for the windows.
 I super glued them in, getting stuck to them a few times. (thanks Phil for rescuing me.)
 While I was doing this Phil sorted out the 4 corner posts.
 With very small hinges we attached the doors to the corner posts.
-Once attached we lay out the doors as seen in the photo.
+Once attached we laid out the doors as seen in the photo.
 Then I could get the correct measurement for the top

 It didn't take to long to attach the other panels.
 It soon started to take shape.